 Dr. Trybus teaches graduate courses focusing on the areas of education and leadership such as school evaluation and change, research based decision making, organizational change, curriculum construction and instructional leadership.
 She is a research expert in the areas of administrative internship programs, organizational development and change and high school restructuring.

 Previously, Dr. Trybus, worked as an Assistant Superintendent of Curriculum and Instruction.
 She also wrote several Illinois Arts Council grants for K-12 schools in Illinois, which brought dance, theater, music and visual arts programs to various communities.
 She also served as a grant reader for many other organizations.
 Dr. Trybus has been a member of Concordia’s faculty since 2006.

-Assistant Dean, College of Innovation and Professional Programs
+Associate Dean, College of Innovation and Professional Programs

 Dr. Reiseck teaches graduate level courses, including Adult Learning Theory, Professional Development and Organizational Learning Theory, and is chair of the Division of Innovation and Outreach.
 She is an expert on adult learning and organization theory.
 Before joining Concordia’s faculty, she served at the University of Illinois, North Central College and Waubonsee Community College.
 Dr. Reiseck has been a member of Concordia’s faculty since 2004.